Skip to main content

 })

-Notice that because we are using data classes, the input row can be destructured into the member properties.
-When this is executed, we will have 4 test cases in our input, one for each input row.
+Notice that because we are using Pair's, or data classes, the input row can be destructured into the member properties.

-Kotest will automatically generate a test case for each input row, as if you had manually written a separate test case for each.
+Kotest will automatically generate a test case for each input row, as if you had manually written a separate test case.
+So, in this example when this data test is executed, we will have four separate test results in our output.

 data test example output